ExistedGit/Dota2Cheat/README.md

 This cheat can be safely reinjected at any point of the game

-Build Dota2Loader and launch its .exe to inject(not from Visual Studio, it messes up the file paths!)
+Build Dota2Loader and launch it, it will move the necessary resources around and then inject

 **Use at own risk.
 Though I use methods that make detection chances as low as possible, there are no guarantees** (also consider not using non-legit features that others may notice)